owncloud-archive/documentation/admin_manual/configuration/auth_ldap.rst

 LDAP Authentication
 ===================

-ownCloud ships an LDAP backend, which allows full use of ownCloud for user logging in with LDAP credentials including:
+ownCloud ships an LDAP backend, which allows full use of ownCloud for users logging in with LDAP credentials including:

 * LDAP group support